chocolatey/choco-wiki/Legal.md

 ##Distributions aka chocolatey packages
 Chocolatey packages do not contain actual software distributions, only instructions for getting distributions (in powershell).
 In a nutshell, the instructions are:

- * Download a distribution from source
+ * Download a distribution from remote location, most likely the published download location
  * Run an installer (possibly in silent mode)

 Because this is no different than what a human would do, and b/c a human kicks off this process, it's reasonable to determine that there is no violation of distribution rights.